 There are several supplements that can help you manage the various symptoms of ulcerative colitis.
 For example:

-- Vitamin C. Vitamin C is an antioxidant that promotes tissue healing.
+- Vitamin C is an antioxidant that promotes tissue healing.
 Higher amounts have been found to have a protective effect and may lead to longer remission intervals.

-- Omega-3 fatty acids.
-They’re known to reduce symptoms and may prevent flare-ups.
+- Omega-3 fatty acids are known to reduce symptoms and may prevent flare-ups.

-- Folic acid.
-Adding a folic acid supplement is beneficial if you take sulfasalazine, a medication that has been found to lower levels of folic acid.
+- Folic acid is beneficial if you take sulfasalazine, a medication that has been found to lower levels of folic acid.

-- Probiotics.
-Also known as “good bacteria,” they may help reduce symptoms and improve gut health.
+- Probiotics, also known as “good bacteria,” may help reduce symptoms and improve gut health.

-Research about the role of exercise in ulcerative colitis is ongoing.
+Research about the role of exercise in UC is ongoing.
 In 2013, researchers at the University of Illinois found that when exercise was performed freely and without stress, it reduced the inflammation and symptoms in mice that had been given an agent for ulcerative colitis symptoms.

 Exercise has been shown to reduce stress and anxiety, which are common triggers of ulcerative colitis.
 Physical activity also has a positive impact on overall health.